The Lions Gate Camera Club Celebration of Nature

 Definition

 As “Nature” implies, this competition is devoted to photographic observations from all branches of natural history in an honest and true representation.
-There are four categories in this competition: “Botanical” includes wildflowers, plants, trees, fungi and algae, germinated and grown without human assistance; “Nature” is for animals, birds, insects, reptiles and marine subjects all of which can be under the control and feeding of man, provided man’s involvement is not obvious; “Landscape” is for weather phenomena, geological formations, landscapes, seascapes, natural phenomena, planets, stars and astronomical events, with no hand of man; “Wildlife” is only for living and untamed mammals, birds, insects, reptiles and marine subjects, with no hand of man.
-Lions Gate has adopted the FIAP definitions for Nature and Wildlife.
-Similar to CAPA, there are awards for both club submissions and individual photos, and “best in show” 1st, 2nd and 3rd.
-This is a competition in which the VCC has done very well in the past.
-Twenty clubs entered this competition in 2021.
+There are four categories in this competition: “Botanical” includes wildflowers, plants, trees, fungi and algae, germinated and grown without human assistance, although wild plants grown in a botanical garden are permitted; “Nature” is for animals, birds, insects/reptiles/amphibians and marine subjects all of which can be under the control and feeding of man, provided man’s involvement is not obvious, and no feral or domesticated birds or animals are permitted; “Landscape” is for weather phenomena, geological formations, landscapes, seascapes, natural phenomena, planets, stars and astronomical events, with no hand of man; “Wildlife” is only for living and untamed mammals, birds, insects/reptiles/amphibians and marine subjects, with no hand of man.
+Animals restrained in traditional zoos, open range zoos and game farms are not permitted.
+Animals living free in nature parks are allowed, as are scientific bands, tags and radio collars, but no tethers or harness attachments.

 Editing